Starting Linux

 While the older sysVinit system was modular, with each module doing one thing very well, systemd aggregates all the modules into one program, which starts and manages all of the user space on your computer.

 You can find out whether your computer is using BIOS or UEFI by using the ls /sys/firmware/efi command.
 If your computer is using UEFI, the ls /sys/firmware/efi command will include a list of files and folders, otherwise, it will not be present at all.
-Use the efibootmgr command to manage your boot loader. efibootmgr –help will help you figure out what you can do with it.
+Use the efibootmgr command to manage your boot loader. efibootmgr –help can help you figure out what you can do with it.

 Protected Mode